MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 s194333 did not use any credit for this project, since she managed to use all her credit on the project created for M21.
+In total on this project together we used around 5 dollars.
+Google cloud was not very transparent about billing account or money usage.

 ## Overall discussion of project